maxxiimo/the-front-end-manifesto/appendix-1.md

 #### Gemfile

 With every new application Rails generates a Gemfile with a lot of commented out lines.
-You don't need all of these comments, they take up a lot of space and clutter things up.
-For our [Gemfile][] we will start with Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" example and add a few additional gems for Compass that we will use:
+You don't need all of these comments, they take up a lot of space and clutter things.
+For our [Gemfile][] we will start with Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" example and add a few additional gems for Compass:

       # Compass specific gems.
       gem 'compass-rails'